tejassinkar23/AWS-architecture-using-Pulumi/README.md

 **Key Points**

-*The EC2 instance hosts a web server (NGINX) accessible via the public subnet.*

-*The RDS MySQL instance is isolated within private subnets and only accessible from the EC2 instance.*

-*Security groups ensure controlled access to the EC2 and RDS instances.*

-*An Internet Gateway provides internet access to resources in the public subnet.*

-*The VPC and subnets provide network isolation and segmentation.*
+*The EC2 instance hosts a web server (NGINX) accessible via the public subnet.<br>* *The RDS MySQL instance is isolated within private subnets and only accessible from the EC2 instance.<br>* *Security groups ensure controlled access to the EC2 and RDS instances.<br>* *An Internet Gateway provides internet access to resources in the public subnet.<br>* *The VPC and subnets provide network isolation and segmentation.*